Late applications deadline: 14 April, 4.00 pm

 Diploma in Community and Group Music Teaching (Closing date: 1 July)

-Arising from the constraints of the COVID-19 pandemic, we are conducting tertiary auditions online in January 2021.
-Undergraduate and Access candidates will be contacted after the December 1 application deadline with information on the following 2 stage audition process:
+Arising from the constraints of the COVID-19 pandemic, we are conducting online tertiary auditions for late applications in April 2021.
+Undergraduate and Access candidates will be contacted after the April 14 extended application deadline with information on the following 2 stage audition process:

-- STAGE 1: recorded performance and written theory test, submission window 11th to 15th January 2021
+- STAGE 1: recorded performance and written theory test, submission window 19 - 22 April 2021

-For more information on this process, please see the information at this link.
+For more information on this process, please view the document below:

 What materials do I need to upload?